 Skip the marketing language.
 "AI-powered SEO platform" works.
 "Revolutionary game-changing solution" doesn't.

-H2 Sections: Group links by content type — Products, Guides, Blog, Documentation, FAQs.
+H2 Sections: Group links by content type, such as Products, Guides, Blog, or Documentation.
 Each ## heading acts as a category label for AI models.

 Links with Descriptions: Format as - [Title](URL): Description.
-That inline description gives the AI model context about a page without requiring it to crawl and parse the full HTML.
+That inline description gives an agent context about a page without requiring it to crawl and parse the full HTML, which is the entire efficiency gain Chrome's documentation describes.

 File Requirements

 The ## Optional heading has a specific purpose in the spec.
-It tells AI models: "You can skip everything below this line if you're running low on context."
+It tells an agent it can skip everything below this line if it's running low on context.

-Use it for secondary content — blog posts, case studies, or supplementary docs that add depth but aren't essential for understanding your core offering.
+Use it for secondary content like blog posts, case studies, or supplementary docs that add depth but aren't essential for understanding your core offering.

 There's also a companion file called llms-full.txt.
 Where your llms.txt is a curated index, llms-full.txt contains the complete flattened Markdown text of your key pages in a single file.

-Anthropic specifically requested Mintlify build this format for their documentation — they needed a cleaner way to feed entire docs into LLMs without HTML overhead.
+Anthropic specifically requested Mintlify build this format for their documentation, since they needed a cleaner way to feed entire docs into LLMs without HTML overhead.
 It was later adopted into the official llmstxt.org standard.

 Most non-technical sites don't need llms-full.txt.

-If you run developer documentation, API references, or a knowledge base with 100+ pages, it's worth exploring.
+If you run developer documentation, API references, or a knowledge base with 100+ pages, the case is stronger.
+Coding agents and API-integration tools are exactly the audience the Ahrefs data shows actually fetching these files.
 For everyone else, the standard llms.txt file is enough.

 Stripe publishes its llms.txt at docs.stripe.com/llms.txt.

-It's one of the most detailed implementations out there — and a solid reference for how to organize a large site's content for AI consumption.
+It's one of the most detailed implementations out there, and a solid reference for how to organize a large site's content for an agent trying to integrate against your API, not for an AI Overview trying to summarize your product.

 A condensed look at how Stripe's file is structured: